-In Figure \ref{fig:Eigs}, the eigenvalues can be seen after different optimizations were performed for the \ac{RIS}.
+In Figure \ref{fig:Eigs}, the eigenvalues after the \ac{RIS} optimization can be seen.
 For the geometric mean optimization (Geo-Mean) a modified version of \cite{MaxSumRateJour} was used.
 The harmonic mean maximization was performed with the algorithm presented in \cite{IRSLISA}.
-Both algorithms were initialized with the same random phase shifts (uniformly distributed phases) which are also presented in Figure \ref{fig:Eigs} (Random).\\ With $\bH_\ts$ having a rank of one (see Figure \ref{fig:Eigsa}), it can be seen that the discussed limitation in \eqref{eq:RankOneLimit} $ \lambda_n^\td < \lambda_n < \lambda_{n-1}^\td \quad \forall n=2,\dots,6$ holds.
-Therefore, only one of the 3 smaller eigenvalues, i.e., eigenvalue 4, could be improved. \\ Increasing the rank of $\bH_\ts$ to two and six results in Figure \ref{fig:Eigsb} and Figure \ref{fig:Eigsc}, respectively.
-Here, two and then all three eigenvalues could be improved according to the rank constraint.
-It can be seen that the channel gain is spread over the controlled eigenvalues and the similarity to the rank constrained waterfilling solution can be observed.\\ Furthermore, we can see in Figure \ref{fig:Eigsd} that if the \ac{RIS} has enough impact (here $\beta_\tre=2.2$ was set), then a rank of $\rank(\bH_\ts)=r$ is enough to control all eigenvalues and with that, a well-conditioned channel can be obtained.
+Both algorithms were initialized with the same random phase shifts (uniformly distributed phases) which are also presented in Figure \ref{fig:Eigs} (Random).\\ With $\bH_\ts$ having a rank of one [see Figure \ref{fig:Eigsa}], it can be seen that the discussed limitation in \eqref{eq:RankOneLimit} $ \lambda_n \le \lambda_{n-1}^\td \quad \forall n=2,\dots,6$ holds.
+Therefore, only one of the 3 smaller eigenvalues could be improved. \\ Increasing the rank of $\bH_\ts$ to two and six results in Figure \ref{fig:Eigsb} and Figure \ref{fig:Eigsc}, respectively.
+At first, two and then all three of the smaller eigenvalues could be improved which is in accordance with the discussion in subsection \ref{sec:MultiRank}.
+Additionally, the channel gain is spread over the controlled eigenvalues which highlights the similarities to the rank-constrained waterfilling solution mentioned in Section \ref{sec:RISOpt}.\\ Furthermore, we can see in Figure \ref{fig:Eigsd} that if the \ac{RIS} has enough impact ($\beta_\tre=2.2$), then a rank of $\rank(\bH_\ts)=r=6$ is enough to control all eigenvalues and to obtain a well-conditioned channel.